 For each of the overlooked causes below, click on the link for the full article.

-The iliopsoas muscle, which is actually two muscles, the iliacus and the psoas, are the primary hip flexors.
+The iliopsoas muscle -- which is actually two muscles, the iliacus and the psoas -- are the primary hip flexors.
+When this muscle becomes chronically tight it can lead to ischemia (low blood flow), pain and trigger points.
+This is called Iliopsoas Syndrome.

 Postural distortion, which often involves a torsion in the pelvis, can create chronic compensations in both the lower back and muscles of the hip.